IntersectMBO/plutus/metatheory/README.md

 ## Structure of the intrinsically typed formalisation

-The formalisation is split into three sections.
+The intrinsic formalisation is split into three sections.
 Firstly,

 1. Types.